roger1337/Ophidia/README.md

 ## How can I use this?

 Create a 1.8.9 Forge project and copy the code provided.
-Inside Minecraft, run the /travel <x> <y> <z> command.
+Inside Minecraft, run the /travel [x] [y] [z] command.

 ## Demonstration